 (@ 2003-2018 Lynne Sprinsky Echols.
-This excerpt from Chapter One is used with the author’s permission and and the entirety will be posted in a series.
+This excerpt from Chapter One is used with the author’s permission and is the final segment in the series.
 The author describes in fascinating detail the three months that, along with her friend Meredith, she spent in intensive training with Herr Egon von Neindorff at his world-renowned riding school in Karlsruhe, Germany…in search of “a good seat”.
-Feature image “The Imperial Riding School” (1702) by Johann Georg Hamilton.)
+Feature image by Johann Elias Ridinger, from “The New Riding School” titled The Pirouette.)
+Please see Part I here: https://www.kipmistral.com/a-good-seat-three-months-at-the-riding-institute-von-neindorff-by-lynne-sprinsky-echols-part-i-in-the-series/ and Part II here: https://www.kipmistral.com/a-good-seat-three-months-at-the-riding-institute-von-neindorff-by-lynne-sprinsky-echols-part-ii-in-the-series/.
+For a tribute to Melissa Simms, who is featured in this segment as heir to Herr Neindorff’s work and who passed away early this year, see https://www.kipmistral.com/tressa-boulden-linsley-in-tribute-to-melissa-simms-11-19-52-2-14-18/.

 (© Kip Mistral 2018)

 ~ William Butler Yeats, from “Under Ben Bulben”

 “Beaches, Dunes and Trails: This unguided ride is for experienced and resourceful horse people who are prepared to take all responsibility for themselves and their mounts for a week,” the description began…